mada360/Chrono-Lux/Final Report/Sections/DevelopmentStages.md

 ### Designs

-*TODO*
-APPENDIX?
+The pre-productions designs for the application can be found in appendix \ref{apdx:designs}

 ## Development

-Throughout development everything that has been produced from both the analysis and design stages are implemented through creation and utilisation of software and assets such as images and sounds to produce the goal of the project, in the instance of a mobile application this would consist of producing and application that can run on the required platforms such as Android, iOS or Windows Phone and for the application to perform the tasks required such as sending and receiving messages and displaying them to the user in the case of a communications application.
+Throughout development everything that has been produced from both the analysis and design stages are implemented through creation and utilisation of software and assets such as images and sounds to produce the goal of the project, in the instance of a mobile application this would consist of producing an application that can run on the required platforms such as Android, iOS or Windows Phone and for the application to perform the tasks required such as sending and receiving messages and displaying them to the user in the case of a communications application.

 ### Platform